-- 15.13.1 Sexual exploitation includes sexual, physical and emotional abuse and, in some cases, neglect; - 15.13.2 Children do not make informed choices to enter or remain in sexual exploitation, but do so from coercion, enticement, manipulation or desperation; - 15.13.3 Children under sixteen cannot consent to sexual activity; - 15.13.4 Child sexual exploitation covers a range of offences which will need differing responses from a range of agencies; - 15.13.5 Young people who are sexually exploited or at risk of will have varying levels of need, may have multiple vulnerabilities and be caught up in different risks situations.
-This calls for a multi-agency response and good coordination; - 15.13.6 Many sexually exploited children have difficulty distinguishing between their own choices and the sexual activities they are coerced into: - 15.13.7 Law enforcement must direct resources against the coercers and sex abusers, who are often adults, but could also be the child's peers.
-However, it is important to recognise that these young people may also be victims themselves; - 15.13.8 Sexually exploited children are children in need of services under the Children Act 1989 and 2004.
-They may also be children in need of immediate protection; - 15.13.9 A multi-agency network or planning meeting / discussion should take place for all children considered at risk of sexual exploitation.
-Child protection procedures should always be followed as appropriate in relation to the assessed risk. - 15.14 Coram staff and managers should be alert to the possibility that a child they are in contact with may be being sexually exploited.
+- 15.45.1Sexual exploitation includes sexual, physical and emotional abuse and, in some cases, neglect; - 15.45.2Children do not make informed choices to enter or remain in sexual exploitation, but do so from coercion, enticement, manipulation or desperation; - 15.45.3 Children under sixteen cannot consent to sexual activity; - 15.45.4Child sexual exploitation covers a range of offences which will need differing responses from a range of agencies; - 15.45.5Young people who are sexually exploited or at risk of will have varying levels of need, may have multiple vulnerabilities and be caught up in different risks situations.
+This calls for a multi-agency response and good coordination; - 15.45.6Many sexually exploited children have difficulty distinguishing between their own choices and the sexual activities they are coerced into; - 15.45.7 Law enforcement must direct resources against the coercers and sex abusers, who are often adults, but could also be the child's peers.
+However, it is important to recognise that these young people may also be victims themselves; - 15.45.8Sexually exploited children are children in need of services under the Children Act 1989 and 2004.
+They may also be children in need of immediate protection; - 15.45.9A multi-agency network or planning meeting / discussion should take place for all children considered at risk of sexual exploitation.
+Child protection procedures should always be followed as appropriate in relation to the assessed risk. - 15.46 Coram staff and managers should be alert to the possibility that a child they are in contact with may be being sexually exploited.
 They may already have concerns about the child e.g. that s/he is missing school, frequently missing from home, misusing substances, is depressed or self-harming etc.

-15.15 Coram staff should familiarise themselves with the procedures and guidance available in the authority where they are operating and delivering a service, in relation to responding to children about whom there are concerns regarding child sexual exploitation.
+15.47 Coram staff should familiarise themselves with the procedures and guidance available in the authority where they are operating and delivering a service, in relation to responding to children about whom there are concerns regarding child sexual exploitation.
 This guidance will include details of the local multi-agency arrangements to respond to child sexual exploitation and helpful guidance in relation to assessing risk and referral processes.

 Where staff have immediate concerns about child sexual exploitation they should act in accordance with Coram's Safeguarding policy and procedures, and must discuss their concerns with their line manager and the Designated Person for Safeguarding.
 In all cases where a child is considered to be at risk of harm, a referral must be made to the Local Authority Children's Social Care where the child is resident, and inform the local authority with responsibility for the child if the child is looked after.
 This will enable an assessment to be made to determine if the child has suffered, or is likely to suffer significant harm, and for appropriate support and safety planning for the child to be put in place.
-Where the concerns are not immediate or are unclear, Coram staff should discuss the case with their line manager/ Designated Person for Safeguarding and seek advice as necessary from the Coram Group Head of Quality Assurance and Safeguarding.
+Where the concerns are not immediate or are unclear, Coram staff should discuss the case with their line manager/ Designated Person for Safeguarding and seek advice as necessary from the Coram Group Head for Quality Assurance and Safeguarding.

-Safeguarding Children and Young People who may be affected by gang activity
+Saleguarding Children and Young People who may be affected by gang activity